leojpod/dotfiles/README.md

 This should download and setup most of the tools needed to run this configs.
 It should also link everything dotfiles in place so that your system picks them up directly.

+NOTE: when oh-my-zsh install, it launch itself, just `C-d` your way out of it and the script will continue.

+you may also need to run the install twice (I don't have the energy to check out why at the moment).

 ## The setup in a nutshell